 This does not rest entirely on the shoulders of the Muslim world.
 Historically, formerly enslaved Black Muslims were forbidden from breaking their fast together.
-Professor Khaled A. Beydoun writes:
+Professor Khaled A. Beydoun, excerpted from Sylviane Diouf, writes:

 Although the Quran "allows a believer to abstain from fasting if he or she is far from home or involved in strenuous work," many enslaved Muslims demonstrated transcendent piety by choosing to fast while in bondage.
 In addition to abstaining from food and drink, enslaved Muslims held holy-month prayers in slave quarters and put together iftars—meals at sundown to break the fast—that brought observing Muslims together.
 These prayers and iftars violated slave codes restricting assembly of any kind.

 ...Every state in the South codified similar laws barring slave assemblages, which disparately impacted enslaved African Muslims observing the holy month.
 Practicing Islam, therefore, and observing Ramadan and its fundamental rituals, for enslaved Muslims in antebellum America, necessitated the violation of slave codes.
 This exposed them to barbaric punishment, injury and, oftentimes, even death.